rackerlabs/docs-rackspace-federation/doc/appendix/map.rst

-This section explored the SAML assertions, how to use XPath and attribute names, and the expected defaults to write mapping polices.
+This section explored the SAML assertions, how to use XPath and attribute names, and the expected defaults to write mapping policies.
 All of the policy examples, however, described simple direct mappings.
 The following **Examples** section looks at writing policies in cases where things don't align so perfectly.